Solo (Australian soft drink): Solo Man

 Ad slogans including "The thirst crusher" and "Light on the fizz, so you can slam it down fast" were used in advertising until the early 1990s.
 A tag line common in the television advertisements in the 1970s and 1980s was: "You've never tasted a lemon drink like Solo before.
 Unless it's one of those great lemon squashes that pubs used to make.
 Extra lemon tang, and not too many bubbles.
 Solo lemon: a man's drink.".

 In 2012, the Solo Man was re-introduced by BMF advertising agency as part of a new Solo advertising campaign, and starred Adam Demos.
 This is the origin story of the Solo Man who is swinging an axe in colonial Australia, puts lemons in a barrel that rolls away and gives chase down hills, later chugging the entire barrel himself in the Solo Man stance.
-In this year, BMF advertising agency also created a new tagline for Solo: “Go hard, go solo”.
+In this year, BMF also created a new tagline for Solo: “Go hard, go solo”.
 This involved Solo Man partaking in an obstacle course to earn the drink.
 In this year, BMF also introduced limited edition designs on solo cans as a social media promotion strategy.
 It involved the cans’ design having one letter or a hashtag out of the 7 potentials: #, G, O, H, A, R, D.

 In 2018, Solo changed the original character traits of Solo Man by portraying him with a less macho presentation.
 In these commercials he is a dad who makes costumes for a play, has a dog and puts together flat pack furniture.
 It came with the tag line "A Thirst Worthy Effort".

 Solo Man actors

 The first "Solo Man" character was acted by Michael Ace, a former PE Teacher at St Paul's Catholic college in Manly, on Sydney's Northern beaches.
-Michael Ace had a second career as a model and starred as Solo Man in the 70s and 80s.
+Ace had a second career as a model and starred as Solo Man in the 70s and 80s.

 Another Solo Man was Terry Creasey, the father of Australian actor and television presenter Joel Creasey.
 Terry Creasey was also a male model and starred as Solo Man in the 1980s.
 Terry Creasey featured as the Solo Man who runs up a hill with a dog and drinks a can of Solo at the top.

 In the mid 1980s, Mark Robert Coutelas also acted as Solo Man, donning a moustache and a mullet, featuring in the ad where Solo Man kayaks of a cliff face and white water rafting down rapids.

-In 2012, Australian actor Adam Demos, born in Wollongong, NSW, Australia, featured as Solo Man.
-Adam Demos’ Solo Man was known as the one who chased a barrel full of lemons down a hill and drank/poured the lemon juice over him on the top of a cliff.
-Adam Demos has also starred in the TV series “Sex/Life”, the movie “Falling inn love”, and TV series “Rescue Special Ops”.
+In 2012, Australian actor Adam Demos featured as Solo Man.
+Adam Demos' Solo Man was the one who chased a barrel full of lemons down a hill and drank/poured the lemon juice over him on the top of a cliff.